nikitavoloboev/data/docs/relationships/relationships.md

 Below is what I think it takes to have successful and happy relationships of any kind but especially romantic.

-I am 27 now so I have a lot to learn still and I genuinely just want to be a nice person and maximize the amount of fun and novel experiences I get to live through in this life.
+I am 28 now so I have a lot to learn still and I genuinely just want to be a nice person and maximize the amount of fun and novel experiences I get to live through in this life.
 Below list I think maximizes that goal in some broad strokes systematic way.
 I have some [other rules](../focusing/rules.md) I note down too that help me a lot.

 > At the end of the day people won't remember what you said or did, they will remember how you made them feel.

 **1. Be honest.
 Be kind.
 Be empathetic.**

 Put above in short because I think it summarizes everything well.
 You have to be honest and communicate everything.

+If you honestly love the person.
+Find out what they like/enjoy doing.
+And do it.
+If your partner mention something they wanted or thought would be nice, take initiative and do it.

-A conflict is not you fighting with another person.
+Conflicts are natural too.
+Important to remember that a conflict is not you fighting with another person.
 It's you and her/him fighting to solve the issue/conflict whatever it may be.
 The hardest part is identifying what the issue is and being honest about it.

-More important than being honest is being kind through everything.
-You should really try to never hurt the person even if you are hurt/depressed yourself.
-If how you honestly feel about a person will hurt the person, often times it's best not say it and just leave the relationship.
-Of course explanation is in order if it's a very long term relationship but the truth is that some relationships just don't work out and there is nothing you nor her/him can do about it.
-It's probably either loss of physical attraction or loss of interest in spending time with the person or both.
+Most conflicts are solved through thorough and kind communication.
+Some conflicts can reappear often though and may hint at some deep issues in the relationship.
+It could be the case that you actually stopped loving a person for some reason.
+In those cases, it's good to cut the relationship early and not let each other suffer as this lack of love will show in many ways.

+It's important to remember that how others feel about you is not a reflection of who you are as a person.
+People are different.
+Tastes are different.
+Time plays a huge role too in how people perceive things.
+Be kind and talk through things.

+[Scenes from a Marriage](https://trakt.tv/shows/scenes-from-a-marriage-2021) is nice series that showcases how lack of communication can destroy relationships.

+You should always remember you are dealing with another human being.
+Who can be irrational with thoughts and emotions.
+It's hard to take another point's of view but you can try.

+One thing I personally found and try my best to stop doing is when I am hurt/depressed myself, I can project this unhappiness in way I talk or do things too.
+I don't do this any more as I became self aware of this behavior.
+What is unfortunate and good to remember is that any real damage you do to another person most likely won't disappear with time.
+Many wounds take a long of time/work to heal so be very careful with what you say and how you say things.

+Some relationships don't work out and there's nothing you can do about it.
+And that's okay.
+Cherish the time you spent together and move on.
+Leaving a relationship does not mean you won't see each other again.
+It could be the case you met each other at the wrong time in your life.

 **2. Don't avoid/ignore conflicts.
 Communicate everything.**